l4rz/gpt-2-training/README.md

 ## Decreasing max token length in vocab

 I noticed that the compression ratio (bytes to tokens) of Russian text encoded to BPE is 2-3 times higher than that of the original GPT-2 vocab.bpe.
-Observing that a Russian text snippet translated into English varies just 10-15 percent in length, I thought that the text complexity per 1024 tokens would be much higher for Russian,  and this would lead to more *confused* model if this aspect is not addressed.
+Observing that a Russian text snippet translated into English varies just 10-15 percent in length, I assumed that the text complexity per 1024 tokens would be much higher for Russian, and this would lead to more perplexed model if this aspect is not addressed.

 I tried to decrease the maximum length of the subword fragment by training sentencepiece model with `spm_train --max_sentencepiece_length 5`.
 The 211M tokens dataset thus became 315M tokens one.
 Training a model with this type of encoding basically produced far worse results, though the curve of training loss per epoch was quite steeper and the final training loss was much less compared to the original sentencepiece model (just 2.02 after 4.5 epoch and 12,000 steps).
 The better the tokenizer performs, the worse the <i>indicated</i> perplexity of the model is.